AxonIQ/reference-guide/part2/sagas.md

 The `MongoSagaStore` also ensures that at any time, only a single Saga instance exists for any unique Saga in a single JVM.
 This ensures that no state changes are lost due to concurrency issues.

 The `MongoSagaStore` is initialized using a `MongoTemplate` and optionally a `Serializer`.
 The `MongoTemplate` provides a reference to the collection to store the Sagas in.
 Axon provides the `DefaultMongoTemplate`, which takes the `MongoClient` instance as well as the database name and name of the collection to store the sagas in.
-The database name and collection name may be ommitted.
+The database name and collection name may be omitted.
 In that case, they default to "axonframework" and "sagas", respectively.

 Caching
 -------